mintseng/ringcentral-swift/README.md

 var rcsdk = Sdk(appKey: app_key, appSecret: app_secret, server: Sdk.RC_SERVER_PRODUCTION)
 ```

-Depending on the stage of production, either Sdk.RC_SERVER_SANDBOX or Sdk.RC_SERVER_PRODUCTION
+Depending on the stage of production, either                                        \n
+Sdk.RC_SERVER_SANDBOX or Sdk.RC_SERVER_PRODUCTION                                   \n
 will be used as the 'server' parameter.

 # Authorization